 Figure 5: illustrates the disk management

-Chkdsk is a command-line which checks and repairs error such as directory errors, cross-linked files, lost clusters, etc. To run Chkdsk, follow these steps:
+Chkdsk checks and repairs error such as directory errors, cross-linked files, lost clusters, etc. To run Chkdsk, follow these steps:

-- In the box, type ‘chkdsk E: /f where ‘E’ is the drive letter and ‘f’ fixes errors on the disk
+- In the cmd window, type ‘chkdsk E: /f where ‘E’ is the drive letter and ‘f’ fixes errors on the disk

 Note – chkdsk is not useful in case of RAW Partition error.